Virgin River

 And depending on how artistically animated your version of Luffy is, that could take a really long time.

 Perhaps it’s fitting that the anime about the rubber-based pirate stretches over 1,000 episodes.
-One Piece, based on the manga of the same name by Eiichirô Oda, had its television debut in 1999 and still releases a new episode every week.
+One Piece, based on the manga of the same name by Eiichirô Oda, had its television debut in 1999 and, until January 2026, released a new episode every week.
+It’s still going, mind you—they’ve just cut back on that weekly schedule.

 You may or may not have had your eye on the series, but perhaps that level of episodic commitment was a bit too daunting to tackle.
-Well, you might be in luck, since Director Marc Jobst (along with the heavy involvement of Oda himself) rebooted the story, starting with an initial eight episode live-action format on Netflix.
-These hour-long episodes, which strive to stay true to the source material, will take viewers roughly through the first 45 episodes of plot found in the original anime.
+Well, you might be in luck, since Director Marc Jobst (along with the heavy involvement of Oda himself) rebooted the story.
+These hour-long episodes, which strive to stay true to the source material, will take viewers through roughly the first 45 episodes of plot found in the original anime, and Season 2 will catch viewers up to around the 90th episode.

-So far, that means we’ll get introduced to about half of Luffy’s main crew.
-It also means that we’ll get plenty of fight scenes along the way.
+And if you know anything about pirates, that means that we’ll get plenty of fight scenes along the way.

-Likewise, plenty of these pirates drink and swear—but because it’s a TV-14 rating, the s-word is the worst we hear.
+Likewise, plenty of these pirates drink and swear—but because the show has a TV-14 rating, the s-word is the worst we hear.
 And in terms of sexual content, a man’s naked rear is seen in the first episode.

-But if the anime gives a foretaste of what’s to come (and, because it is a faithful adaptation, it likely will), there’s a bit more audiences will have to deal with.
-Some characters identify as transgender, and a group of people called the Okama (Japanese for homosexual or crossdresser) is made up of such people.
-Some of the main female characters are objectified (one character has even used an “attack” called happiness punch, in which she flashes people to knock them to the ground).
-And in terms of spirituality, characters use “Haki,” a method of using your spiritual energy in supernatural ways.
+But if the anime gives a foretaste of what’s to come (and, because this is a faithful adaptation, it likely will), there’s a bit more audiences may have to deal with in future seasons: Some characters identify as transgender, and a group of people called the Okama (Japanese for homosexual or crossdresser) is made up of such people.
+Some of the main female characters are objectified (one character has even used an “attack” called “happiness punch,” in which she flashes people to knock them to the ground).
+And in terms of spirituality, characters use Haki, a method of using spiritual energy in supernatural ways.

 Perhaps a live-action One Piece will help people who want to dive into this ocean of a story.
-But there’s a lot of content that lurks below these waves.
+But there’s certainly some content that lurks below these waves.

 Luffy sets out to become the King of the Pirates … but he first needs to assemble a crew.